ImperialOctopus/worlds-to-follow/docs/03-arts/14-trace.md

 subtitle="Trace spell"
 parameters={["Speed: Action.", "Range: Touch.", "Target: Creature.", "Cost: 5.", "Concentration."]}> Affected creature gains the ability to cast spells.
 It must gain magical Arts separately (i.e. from its level in Arcane).
-If this spell is _traced_, it produces the _Spellcasting_ trace that all player characters start with.
+If this spell is trace, it produces the _Spellcasting_ trace that all player characters start with.
 It costs zero, and cannot be removed or suppressed by most means.
 </AbilityCard>

 ## Trace-Out